TheWickedTyrant/Expanding_Borders/Patch Notes.md

 * enchanted golden apples and netherite blocks now give a free expansion when thrown in the well

     * _note this does not apply to netherite ingots or scraps_

+# 1.0.4 quickfix

+* made it so the wells cannot despawn